Mossley: Transport

 Mossley railway station is sited on the Huddersfield line.
 Services are operated by TransPennine Express to locations including Manchester Piccadilly, Stalybridge, Huddersfield, Leeds and Hull.

-Bus routes that serve Mossley are operated by Diamond North West, Stagecoach Manchester, and South Pennine Community Transport, the former two operating Bee Network services on contract to TfGM.
+Bus routes that serve Mossley are operated under the Bee Network brand by Diamond North West, and Stagecoach Manchester, on contract to TfGM.

 A tram network operated by the SHMD Joint Board ran lines through Mossley from 1904 to 1945, until their replacement by buses.
 The second-generation tramway Manchester Metrolink currently terminates at nearby Ashton-under-Lyne for connections to the city centre.